 Parents will notice immediately the huge improvement compared to the tables of last year, found here (specific to Malverne SD).
 The table is easy to read.
 For example, take line 1.
 The Kindergarteners study math and ELA, rigorously of course.
 But it’s the students who take Regents who will determine 50% of the “effectiveness” of the ELA and math teachers.
 Not an ELA or math teacher?
 Then line 2 applies, and so on.
-The remaining 50% of evaluation will come from the classroom observations.
+The remaining 50% of the evaluation will come from classroom observations.

 There is an exception to the Regents “grit.”
 The lines 3 and 4 show the state tests will be administered in grades 3-8.
 The NYSED claims the data will be collected for “advisory purpose.”
 This requirement raised opposition from parents immediately, as it perpetuates the “take the test just for practice” mentality.
 In addition, parents are highly skeptical of the department’s intentions.
-They are concerned about rules changing again in near future and using the “advisory” data retroactively for evaluation.
+They are concerned about rules changing again in the near future and using the “advisory” data retroactively for evaluation.
 Some are also concerned about the privacy issues in relation to the federal P20 program.

 The parents claim that the data collected by Regents assessments (line 9) that count toward teachers evaluations is as sufficient as in the other instances of Regents assessments.
 Therefore, the parents are resolute in their decision to continue refusing the standardized tests until the law changes.
 The 2016-17 refusal letter is available here (at the bottom of the page).